You can also find some of my work on DeviantArt.

 Life Is Strange

-I’m currently in the process of writing “After This“, a work of fiction set in the Life Is Strange universe.
-It follows the “Sacrifice Arcadia Bay” choice; the chapters alternate between Chloe and Max’s perspectives as they work through their grief and deal with unresolved issues.
+I’ve completed my first novel, a work of Life Is Strange fan fiction titled “After This“.
+It follows the “Sacrifice Arcadia Bay” choice; the chapters alternate between Max’s and Chloe’s perspectives as they work through their grief and deal with unresolved issues.

 The Secret World